eoas-ubc/eoas-ubc.github.io/docs/dashboards.md

 * **timeseries-FFT** (not online).
 On github at [repo](https://github.com/fhmjones/timeseries-fft); works, but incomplete.

-* **[interactive images](https://clickimage.herokuapp.com/)** is an initial experiment exploring how to interact with figures for future dashboards planned for paleontology and other disciplines.
-Github repo [here](https://github.com/fhmjones/ClickImage).
+* **interactive images** is an initial experiment exploring how to interact with figures for future dashboards planned for paleontology and other disciplines.
+Github repo and active app will be listed here when ready (~Dec, 2022).

 * **[gpglabs](https://gpg.geosci.xyz/content/appendix/apps.html)** is an extensive collection of interactive Jupyter Notebooks illustrating concepts in applied geophysics including forward & inverse modeling and physics.
 See the [GPG applied geophysics textbook](https://gpg.geosci.xyz/) or the interactive NoteBooks collection [repository](https://github.com/geoscixyz/gpgLabs), both with links for running NoteBooks using Binder, Azure Notebooks, or locally on your own computer.
+The hub for running is currently restricted to students registered in EOSC 350 and faculty/TAs involved in teaching the course.